Current and recent news:

 SHORT BIO: (Pared way down, finally.
 The long one is now at the bottom of the page - it's about time!)

 Professional pianist and vocalist NINA BECK has played piano since the age of five.
-She attended the High School of Music & Art in New York City, and studied with the famed late John Lewis of the Modern Jazz Quartet at City College of New York (CCNY) where she got her Bachelor of Arts in Music, Magna Cum Laude, in the late 1970's.
-Nina has performed American Songbook standards, jazz favorites, and popular "oldies" from the '50's through '80's around L.A. for over 25 years on piano and vocals, both solo and with bands of all sizes including her own "All Key'd Up" groups, in a wide variety of settings from major jazz venues, hotels and restaurants to private clubs and homes.
-She has studied with numerous artists of world renown including Don Friedman, Milcho Leviev, Terry Trotter (who was Natalie Cole's long-standing pianist and music director), and Paul Smith (Ella Fitzerald's pianist and music director for many years).
-Nina also took private songwriting lessons with the late Jack Segal, composer of the beloved song "When Sunny Gets Blue" and many other beautiful ballads; and has two published original songs.
+She attended the HS of Music & Art in New York City, and studied with the famed late John Lewis of the Modern Jazz Quartet at City College of New York (CCNY) where she got her Bachelor of Arts in Music, Magna Cum Laude, in 1978.
+Nina has performed American Songbook standards, jazz favorites, and popular "oldies" from the '50's through '80's around L.A. for over 29 years on piano and vocals, both solo and with bands of all sizes (her own "All Key'd Up" groups; Andy Cowan & The Nina Beck Trio; the Ken Sherman Quartet; etc.), in many settings - major jazz venues; hotels and restaurants; civic and commercial locales; tourist sites; and private homes.
+She has studied with numerous world-renowned pianists including Don Friedman, Milcho Leviev, Terry Trotter (Natalie Cole's long-standing pianist and music director), and Paul Smith (Ella Fitzerald's pianist and music director for 2 decades).
+At the Songwriters Guild of America office in Hollywood, Nina took private songwriting lessons with the famed late Jack Segal, composer of the beloved song "When Sunny Gets Blue" and other pretty ballads; she also took classes with renowned country writer & artist Phil Swann.
+She is a published songwriter, and performs original songs on some of her gigs.

 Nina's credits include jazz and blues legendary vocalist Ernie Andrews (with the Dennis Kaye Band at Pasadena City College in '04), as well as such prominent artists as: